Gabriella439/slides/nix-derivation/slides.md

 * More accurate rebuild detection
 * Better suitability for cross-project builds
 * Nix is a real programming language (not covered)

-# Future topic ideas

-Some suggestions:

-* Debugging failed derivations
-* Writing more complex derivations

-Any other ideas for upcoming topics?